cisco/mindmeld/source/userguide/nlp.rst

 To be more precise, a classifier configuration defines the `machine learning algorithm <https://en.wikipedia.org/wiki/Supervised_learning#Approaches_and_algorithms>`_ to use, the `features <https://en.wikipedia.org/wiki/Feature_(machine_learning)>`_ to be extracted from the input data, and the methodology to use for `hyperparameter selection <https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)>`_.

-Workbench domain, intent, entity, and role classifiers all use a *configuration dictionary* to define the machine learning settings for model training.
+MindMeld domain, intent, entity, and role classifiers all use a *configuration dictionary* to define the machine learning settings for model training.

 This section describes the structure and format of the configuration dictionary.
 Detailed explanation of configurable options for each type of classifier appears in subsequent chapters.